rubyvictor/findBeers/README.md

 We also do prop-types validation so you will need to add this dependency:
 * `yarn add prop-types`

+Here's how to run the test from the command line:
+* `yarn test`

 ##Deployment

 Last but not least, you may wish to deploy the app to [Heroku](https://www.heroku.com) or simply create `gh-Pages` for it.

+To launch the app on your local host, simply run this from command line:

+* `yarn start`

-This is my first react front-end project so if I left anything out please let me know.
+This is my first react-based front-end project so if I left anything out please let me know.
 I'll keep improving and working at it to bring you even better apps.
 Cheers! :simple_smile: